-- Nadležni ured za registriranje obrta (competent office for registration of trades) nearest to sjedište (headquarters) of the future obrt.
+- Nadležni ured za registriranje obrta nearest to sjedište of the future obrt.
 Here is the list of all competent offices classified by counties.

-- Hitro.hr nearest to sjedište (headquarters) of the future obrt- Hitro.hr is a mediator between you and the nadležni ured.
+- Hitro.hr nearest to sjedište of the future obrt.
+Hitro.hr is a mediator between you and the nadležni ured, view their website here.
 They collect your papers and deliver them to nadležni ured.
 BUT, not all Hitro.hr offices offer this service.
 This depends on the city.
-If you’d like to open obrt via Hitro.hr, call them before you go there. – Here is the list of all Hitro.hr offices in Croatia together with contact information.
+If you’d like to open obrt via Hitro.hr, call them before you go there.
+Here is the list of all Hitro.hr offices in Croatia together with contact information.

-Some offices requires that you book an appointment in advance.
-For example, in Split, you must book an appointment with one of the workers based at the office for “državne uprave” at the Općina building at Vukovarska 1, in the office for gospodarstvo.
+Some offices require that you book an appointment in advance.
+For example, in Split, you must book an appointment with one of the workers based at the office for državne uprave at the Općina building at Vukovarska 1, in the office for gospodarstvo.

 This “decision” serves as confirmation that your request has been approved and that obrt has been opened.
-Nadležni ured will issue the Rješenje within a period of 15 days after submitting the request.
+Nadležni ured will issue the Rješenje within 15 days after submitting the request.

-Together with the Rješenje, you will also receive a document called “Obrtnica”.
-Obrtnica is a legal document which is a proof that an obrt has been open.
+Together with the Rješenje, you will also receive a document called Obrtnica.
+Obrtnica is a legal document that is proof that an obrt has been open.
 The obrtnica contains: